 While the first religious serves were held late in 1680 in the home of Nathaniel Bosworth, the first meeting house in Bristol was built in 1684 on the Town Common, where the historic Court House now stands.
 An artist’s rendering based on a written description of the meeting house is shown below.
+Click here for photos of the Early Bristol marker placed at the 1st Congregational Church in 2022.

 Rev. Samuel Lee, D.D., a graduate of Oxford Univesity and a long dissenting minister in England, was called to be the Church’s first “settled” minister in 1687.